-- Developing and implementing a national litigation strategy to address unfair and discriminatory insurance practices with a focus on addressing health disparities and reducing barriers to health care for our most vulnerable populations.
+- investigating best practices for initiatives to address health disparities and reduce barriers to health care for our most vulnerable populations; and

 Faculty and Staff